Crosby scores goal, leads Penguins to 5-1 Game 3 over Flyers - Philly

+PHILADELPHIA (AP) - The kitschy light-up bracelets flickered in the darkened arena and another packed house roared "Crosby sucks!
+Crosby sucks!"
+Here's the thing Philly fans haven't yet accepted about Sidney Crosby over the last 13 years, he really doesn't - and especially not against the Flyers.

-PHILADELPHIA (AP) - Sidney Crosby had a goal and three assists and Matt Murray stopped 26 shots to help the Pittsburgh Penguins silence a raucous Philadelphia crowd and beat the Flyers 5-1 on Sunday to take a 2-1 lead in the first-round playoff series.
+Crosby matched a postseason-best with four points on a goal and three assists to help the Pittsburgh Penguins silence the raucous crowd and beat Philadelphia 5-1 on Sunday for a 2-1 lead in the first-round series.

+"When we needed to, we made some good plays, we got some big saves and that's you need this time of year," Crosby said.

+It's the path Pittsburgh took the last two seasons all the way to parade routes in June.

 Two of the so-called fiercest rivals in the NHL have provided three lopsided games: Pittsburgh's 7-0 win in Game 1 and Philadelphia's 5-1 victory in Game 2 could about qualify as nail-bitters in this series.